A Tama project is a Foundry project

 }

-tama audit coverage is what closes the loop: it reads the mirror annotation and checks that the named Foundry symbol exists.
+tama audit coverage is what closes the loop: it reads each mirrors= tag, checks that the named spec exists, and ensures every spec ends up with at least one mirror (or a [coverage.proof_only] entry).

 Generated files are off-limits